 During this time you will progress with each day that passes.
-Ease into your daily y activities.
+Ease into your daily activitie es.
 You will receive clearance to begin driving or return to work at your post operative visit, or within: days.
 Your post-operative visit is scheduled for:

-- Continue to cleanse wounds as directed; you may shower and shampoo your hair.
+- Continue to cleanse wounds as directed; you may shower.
 Take a warm, not hot shower.
-Do not rub your scalp or your incisions.
-Use a mild shampoo and no styling products.
-If you must dry your hair, do so only with a hand-held hair dryer on the coolest setting and do not allow the compressed air to blow directly onto your incisions or your face. - Apply ointment and skincare as directed.
-Do not use any glycolic, retinoid or other potentially irritating skincare products on your face. - Take antibiotic medications and supplements as directed.
+Do not rub your incisions. - Apply ointment and skincare as directed.
+Do not use any glycolic, retinoid or other potentially irritating skincare products near your eyes or on your face. - Take antibiotic medications and supplements as directed.
 Take pain medication only as needed.
-You may wish to switch from prescription pain medication to acetaminophen or ibuprofen. - Continue to wear dark lens, large framed sunglasses and a wide-brimmed hat whenever you are outdoors.
+You may wish to switch from prescription pain medication to acetaminophen or ibuprofen. - Continue to wear dark lens, large framed sunglasses whenever you are outdoors.
 You may begin wearing reading glasses as soon as it is comfortable for you.
+Do not wear soft contact lenses until you receive clearance to do so.
+Hard contact lenses may be difficult to remove.
+Do not attempt to wear these.

-- Continue to keep you head elevated, including when sleeping. - Do not resume any exercise other than regular walking.
+- Continue to keep your head elevated, including when sleeping. - Do not resume any exercise other than regular walking.
 Walking is essential every day to prevent the formation of blood clots. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.